mohnish82/mohnish82.github.io/_posts/2014-06-08-SSH-reverse-proxy.md

 >    ssh -p 8000 root@localhost

 Although, I setup SSH tunnel to my router in my example above, this is not required.
-YOu can setup the tunnel to your laptop, but remember to forward SSH traffic to your laptop in your router settings.
+You can setup the tunnel to your laptop, but remember to forward SSH traffic to your laptop in your router settings.

 Please note that if you use dropbear keys for password-less authentication between the two routers, the commands need to specify the dropbear identity key also.